julian9925/notes/notes/OpenBmc.embedded.yocto.md

 	- The Yocto Project layer infrastructure groups related functionality into separate bundles.
 	You can incrementally add these grouped functionalities to your project as needed Allows you to easily extend the system, make customizations, and keep functionality organized.

+## Metadata

+Metadata refers to the build instructions
+Commands and data used to indicate waht versions of software are used

 ---